johnwcowan/r7rs-work/CL-R.md

 FDEFINITION, FBOUNDP, FMAKUNBOUND, which involve reflection on symbol values.

-GET-SETF-EXPANSION, which performs reflection on a SETF-expander.
+GET-SETF-EXPANSION, which performs reflection on the name of a SETF-expander.

 ## 7 Objects